What is Automated Equipment Identification (AEI)?

 How Many Events are in a Container Trip?

 The number of events received on a container depends on the origin and destination, the length of the haul, and which railroad(s) moved the container.
 For trips from the west coast inland (and vice versa) there can be between 80 and 130 different events reported from the start to the end of the trip.
 From the east coast inland (and vice versa), there may be as few as 10 or as many as 50 events reported.
 The difference between the west and east coasts is largely due to the length of the haul, as the distance traveled in the west is significantly longer.
 Particularly in the southeast, there are a number of the trips between the coastal ports and near inland ports.
-A good example is port Charleston, SC to the inland port in Greer, SC
+A good example is port Charleston, SC to the inland port in Greer, SC.

 What Events do Containers Receive?